CHIRICAHUA NATIONAL MONUMENT ON VINTAGE POSTCARDS

 "Sugar Loaf Mountain, Wonderland of Rocks, Arizona".
 Black & white real photo postcard.
 Published by L. L. Cook Co., Milwaukee.
 Number E-61.
 Postmarked 1947.

-"The Heart of Rocks, Chiricahua Nat'l Monument, Arizona".
+"Duck on a Rock, Chiricahua National Monument, Arizona".
 Black & white real photo postcard.
-Publisher not given.
-Number 6-Y-261.
-Probably dates from 1940s.
+Published by Frashers.
+Distributed by Lollesgard Specialty Co., Tucson, Arizona.
+Number E-4087.
+Probably dates from the 1940s.

-"In the Heart of Rocks, Chiricahua Nat'l Monument, Arizona".
+"Big Balanced Rock, Chiricahua National Monument, Arizona".
 Black & white real photo postcard.
-Publisher not given.
-Number 6-Y-266.
-Probably dates from 1940s.
+Published by Lollesgard Specialty Co., Tucson, Arizona.
+Number E-4089.
+Probably dates from the 1940s.

 "Looking down into Wonderland of Rocks, Chiricahua Nat'l Monument, Arizona".
 Black & white real photo postcard.
 Published by Frashers Fotos.
 Distributed by Lollesgard Specialty Co., Tucson, Arizona.
-Probably dates from the late 1940s.
+Probably dates from the 1940s.

 "Wonderland of Rocks, Chiricahua National Monument, Arizona".
 Black & white real photo postcard.
 Publisher not given.
 Postmarked 1947.

 "Nature's sculpturing, queer rock shapes caused by erosion, Wonderland of Rocks, Chiricahua National Monument, Arizona".
 Black & white real photo postcard.
 Published by Frashers Fotos.
 Distributed by Lollesgard Specialty Co., Tucson, Arizona.
-Probably dates from the late 1940s.
+Probably dates from the 1940s.

 "Big Balanced Rock near Douglas, Arizona.
 Chiricahua (great mountain) National Monument, the wonderland of rocks amidst hundreds of pillars and pinnacles, the big balanced rock, a 16 ton behemouth, supported by a base only inches in diameter".
 Printed color linen-texture postcard.
 Published by Colourpicture Publication, Boston 15, Mass.
 Distributed by Tempe Distributing Co.
 Number K 1548.
 Probably dates from the 1940s.